MBSR 8-Week Online Live

 To ensure the best possible experience for all participants, the program relies on online video conferencing, which has minimum requirements to work properly.
 You will need a desktop or laptop computer with speakers, microphone, and webcam, and a high-speed internet connection.
 Laptops work best because they come with all the necessary equipment and can easily be moved from room to room in your home or office to find a quiet place.

 - Review the system requirements for the Zoom online meeting platform

 - Test your audio and video in the meeting

 - Watch a video tutorial about using Zoom

-The first step toward enrollment in the Stress Reduction Program is an Orientation Session - before the start of classes.
+The first meeting in the MBSR program is an Orientation session before the start of the 8 weekly classes.
 These Orientation Sessions are required of all participants before beginning the program.
 During these sessions you will have the opportunity to:

-- Learn about the Stress Reduction Program, ask questions, and explore whether it is right for you
+- Learn about the program, ask questions, and determine whether it is right for you

 - Meet your program instructor